 - Whether a pre-Master's module can be credited depends on the Master's degree program or Master's programs actually taken, and on the relevant provisions of the framework ordinance or the relevant program regulation.

-- Students are responsible for checking the form and content of the terms and requirements for pre-Master's modules themselves.
-Master's modules that are suitable for early booking are marked (m) in the relevant program regulation.
-If you are not sure whether it makes sense to do certain pre-Master's module in the course of your studies, please contact the academic advisor responsible.
-At the end of the booking period, the institutes and departments will receive a list of all pre-booked modules.
-They are entitled to have modules not marked (m) canceled.
+- At the end of the booking period, the institutes and departments will receive a list of all pre-booked modules.
+They are entitled to have modules canceled that are not suitable.
 The Faculty will not be held liable if you elect to do book pre-Master's modules and are not able to complete them successfully (for example because you lack the relevant background knowledge or misjudge the workload).

 - You may not apply to book pre-Master's modules more than once in any given semester.

 - Applications outside the specified periods will not be considered.
 This also applies if you can prove justified grounds for having missed the deadline (for example a doctor's note).
-The "override rule" is an arrangement designed to accommodate students by overriding the principle that they must always hold a Bachelor's degree before doing Master's modules.
+The booking of pre-Master's modules is an arrangement designed to accommodate students by overriding the principle that they must always hold a Bachelor's degree before doing Master's modules.
 This is why cases of hardship will not be considered.

 - Once entered, the Master's modules specified in the application may not be changed.